-See Configuring authentication using an identity certificate and Kerberos constrained delegation for next steps.
+See "Configuring authentication using an identity certificate and Kerberos constrained delegation" on page 95 for next steps.

 Configuring authentication using Pass Through

 With the pass through option, Standalone Sentry passes through the user name and password or NTLM authentication provided by the device.